Ranger Regiment (United Kingdom): Training and selection

-The Ranger battalions are planned to be "all-arms" battalions and thus be open to anyone serving in the Army, providing that they have served for 18 months from completing basic training.
+The Ranger battalions were planned to be "all-arms" battalions and thus be open to anyone serving in the Army, providing that they have served for 18 months from completing basic training.
 All applicants to the ranger regiment have to undertake a two-week Ranger assessment cadre (RAC), followed by a ten week All Arms Ranger course (AARC) before joining their battalion.

-Ranger assessment cadre (RAC)

-The RAC is an opportunity for the individual to demonstrate they possess the unique set of skills required for service in one of the Ranger Battalions.
-It is a two-week continuous period which incorporates mentally and physically challenging scenarios.
-The pinnacle is a 100 km patrol as team, reacting to the evolving situation whilst embedded in a partner focused scenario.
-The purpose of the RAC is for the candidate to show they have the required skills, whilst also demonstrating potential operations.
+Brigadier Gus Fair, then commander of the Ranger Regiment, said the RAC involves "protracted periods of time under duress" and seeks to select applicants with emotional intelligence, resilience, calmness and self-awareness.